jdonaldson/mosaiq/README.md

 ![Imgur](https://i.imgur.com/atssMvU.png)

 For categorical data, a frequency table of values is calculated.
 Only the top 7 most common categories are preserved.
-The rest are replaced by "TOP_NA".
+The rest are replaced by "NA_TOPN".

 For numeric data, a histogram is calculated over the distribution.
 The precise numeric values are replaced by its respective bin.